faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 ---
 layout: post
 title: "Are We Losing Our Voice to AI?"
-subtitle: "Here is one mistake we all tend to make as new writers.
-We use AI tools to replace our own precious voice."
+subtitle: "Here's one mistake we all tend to make as new writers.
+We use AI tools to replace our own voice."
 date: 2025-07-03 18:00:00 +0300
 categories: [Writing, AI Assistance]
 tags: [writing, ai assistance, voice]